-Richard and Trish were elected to Sutton Council on 22 May 2014.
+Richard and Trish were first elected to Sutton Council on 22 May 2014.
 Richard had been a Councillor for the previous four years.
+They were re-elected on 3 May 2018.
 Both of us live in Sutton South Ward and have lived here for many years, so have a deep understanding of the opportunities that come from living here.
 We are both determined to work hard for the local community.

 TRISH says “I have lived in Sutton for over 30 years and my daughters Alexandra and Lauren were born in St. Helier hospital.

 I am passionate about education.
-My youngest daughter attends St. Philomena’s where I fund raise with the Parents’ Association.
+My younger daughter attended St. Philomena’s where I fund raised with the Parents’ Association.
+She is now at Uni.
+My elder daughter is a dentist.

 I worked in the insurance industry for 30 years and now run my own business.
 I hope to put that experience to good use in encouraging small businesses.”